 As with the previous problem sets, you will submit this problem set by pushing the document to your (private) fork of the class repository.
-You will put this and all other problem sets in the path /DScourseS21/ProblemSets/PS4/ and name the file PS4_LastName..
+You will put this and all other problem sets in the path /DScourseS24/ProblemSets/PS4/ and name the file PS4_LastName..
 Your OSCER home directory and GitHub repository should be perfectly in sync, such that I should be able to find these materials by looking in either place.
 Your directory should contain four files:

-- PS4a_LastName.R (first R exercise; though you can also do this in Python or Julia if you prefer) - PS4b LastName.R (sparkR exercise) - PS4_LastName.tex - PS4_LastName.pdf - 1.
-Log in to OSCER, change to the directory where you cloned your forked GitHub repository (probably ~/DScourseS21), and make sure the OSCER version of your repository is synchronized with what is listed on GitHub by issuing a pull.
-That is, type git pull origin master from your OSCER DScourseS21 folder. - 2.
-Synchronize your fork with the class repository by doing a git pull upstream master. - Before doing this, make sure that you have set your default git text editor to Nano (and not Vim) by typing the following at the command line: git config --global core.editor "nano"
+- PS4a_LastName.R (first R exercise; though you can also do this in Python or Julia if you prefer) - PS4b_LastName.R (sparkR exercise) - PS4 LastName.tex - PS4_LastName.pdf - 1.
+Log in to OSCER, change to the directory where you cloned your forked GitHub repository (probably ~/DScourseS24), and make sure the OSCER version of your repository is synchronized with what is listed on GitHub by issuing a pull.
+That is, type git pull origin master from your OSCER DScourseS24 folder. - 2.
+Synchronize your fork with the class repository by either clicking the "sync fork" button on GitHub or by typing git pull upstream master from your terminal. - Before doing this, make sure that you have set your default git text editor to Nano (and not Vim) by typing the following at the command line: git config --global core.editor "nano"